Information for family dispute resolution practitioners

 New condition: all accredited FDR practitioners must move to and engage with the online FDR Register in order to manage their own accreditation details in accordance with their obligations specified in Part 3 of the Family Law (Family Dispute Resolution Practitioners) Regulations 2008.

 To onboard, practitioners must upload current evidence to show they meet the accreditation criteria.
 We will provide instructions to each FDR practitioner when it is their time to onboard to the new system.

 For questions about the new FDR Register, contact the Practitioner Accreditation Unit:

 - Call 1800 025 255

 This page contains general information for accredited family dispute resolution (FDR) practitioners about ongoing obligations and provides useful resources and tools.

 If you are looking for information on how to become an FDR practitioner, visit the Becoming a family dispute resolution practitioner page.

-More information about services and advice for families is available at the Family dispute resolution website.
+For more information about services and advice for families, visit the Family Relationship Online website.